grid-line

 undefined

-And beyond college, Udemy offers online courses for professionals seeking to improve their skills.
+Udemy is a giant in the professional eLearning space.
+It offers online courses for people seeking to improve their skills.

 Other major players in the eLearning space include: